 As a founding member of Hendler Flores Law, Lulu is a senior legal advisor and equity partner.
 She provides strategic counsel regarding the firm’s cases and business development opportunities.
 Lulu devotes a substantial amount of her time to community service and public interest work.

 Recognized as a community and political leader in Austin and throughout the US, Lulu brings a broad range of experience to our firm.
-She was the Legislative Director at the Mexican American Bar Association of Texas and the Assistant Director for Intergovernmental Affairs at the Railroad Commission of Texas.
+She was the Legislative Director at the Mexican American Bar Association of Texas and the Assistant Director for Intergovernmental Affairs and Alternative Fuels Policy at the Railroad Commission of Texas.
 She has been the Director of Governmental Relations at the State Bar of Texas, and has served as attorney liaison at Baron & Budd, of Dallas, TX.

 Lulu earned a Bachelor of Arts with High Honors in Government from the University of Texas at Austin and attended the University of Texas School of Law on an academic scholarship where she earned her Juris Doctor degree.

 Lulu has long been committed to women’s issues and the fight for equality.
 She served two terms as President of the National Women’s Political Caucus, the second Texan to hold that office – the first being the legendary Sissy Farenthold.

 While attending law school she worked for the first Mexican American woman ever elected to the Texas House of Representatives and helped draft the state’s first domestic violence legislation.
 She demonstrates her ongoing commitment to these causes through her active service on volunteer boards; including 7 years with the local chapter of Planned Parenthood, 3 years with the Battered Women’s Center, and 10 years with the Texas Advocacy Project, where she also served as Board Chair.